Description

 Applying this definition to our asset in some examples:

-• The 30 days standard deviation over 5 years of BUG Permanent Portfolio Strategy is 8.7%, which is larger, thus worse compared to the benchmark AGG (6.8%) in the same period.
+• Looking at the volatility of 8.7% in the last 5 years of BUG Permanent Portfolio Strategy, we see it is relatively larger, thus worse in comparison to the benchmark AGG (6.8%)

-• Looking at volatility in of 6.7% in the period of the last 3 years, we see it is relatively lower, thus better in comparison to AGG (7.1%).
+• Looking at volatility in of 6.7% in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to AGG (7.1%).

 DownVol: